-r Chudont Looming Objective ware stad Massa of Assassment L Student Learning Objective 5 uggested Means of Assessment 1. articulate a critical perspective on the social, cultural, political and economic forces that influence the composition, performance, production, and consumption of music; • Essay examinations Quizzes and objective tests Writing assignments 2. listen critically to musical examples by identifying the characteristics that differentiate various styles and genres; • Essay examinations Quizzes and objective tests Writing assignments 3. employ the basic vocabulary used to describe the physics of musical sound, the psychology of musical perception, and the description of musical elements, such as timbre, rhythm, melody, and harmony, in oral and written communication; • Essay examinations Quizzes and objective tests Writing assignments 4. discuss the ethical implications of race, ethnicity, gender, and class on the production and consumption of music in local communities and global societies; • Essay examinations Quizzes and objective tests Writing assignments 5. utilize library and online resources and research tools to retrieve primary and secondary sources, in order to present an individual perspective on the role of music in contemporary society; and • Essay examinations Quizzes and objective tests Writing assignments 6. critique live and recorded music representing numerous and varied musical cultures and traditions, using the skills and vocabularies mastered during coursework • Writing assignments
+Student Learning Objective Suggested Means of Assessment 1.
+Employ the basic vocabulary used to describe the physics of musical sound, the psychology of musical perception, and the description of musical elements, such as timbre, rhythm, harmony, melody, and structure, in written and oral communication; Essay examinations Quizzes and objective tests Writing assignments 2.
+Describe and identify the musical characteristics that differentiate folk, popular and classical music around the world; Essay examinationsQuizzes and objective testsWriting assignments 3.
+Articulate a critical perspective on the historical, socio- cultural, political and economic forces that influence the composition, performance, production, and consumption of music in global societies; Essay examinationsQuizzes and objective testsWriting assignments 4.
+Discuss the ethical implications of race, ethnicity, gender, and class on the production and consumption of music in local communities and global societies; Essay examinations Quizzes and objective tests Writing assignments 5.
+Utilize library and online resources and research tools to retrieve primary and secondary sources, in order to present a global perspective on one or more musical cultures; Essay examinationsQuizzes and objective testsWriting assignments